Ellestial/100-days-of-code/r1-log.md

   * Instead of putting all of code in an if statement that reads like if(someVarIsTrue) { }, have if(!someVarIsTrue) { return; }
   * Can add e.preventDefault() on movemove event listener to prevent highlighting of text or other normal/default functionality
   * Make sure to take e.pageX - items.offsetLeft to remove any space that may be between the current position of the cursor and the leftmost side of the draggable div

+## Day 76: May 22, 2019

+**Today's Progress**: Started and completed Wes Bos' JavaScript 30 - Day 28 challenge and codealong.
+Started Day 29 challenge.

+**Project Summary**: Adjust the playback rate for a video based on the mousemove event on an external div.

+**Thoughts**: I thought this went really well.
+I finished it pretty quickly, and did things in a mostly similar way as Wes Bos.
+I don't know why he used e.pageY instead of e.offsetY, though.
+Here are a few of my notes:
+  * Good to set variables for the min and max playback rate amount
+  * Can find the range of acceptable output for something by taking a value that ranges from 0 to 1 and multiplying it by (max - min) and then adding min var min = 0.5;
+    var max = 5;
+    var currentValue = 0.222;
+    var test = currentValue * (max - min) + min; // this results in 0.222 * (4.5) + 0.5, or 1.499